-At 31 December 2021, ESB had €1.9 billion of available liquidity, comprising over €0.5 billion of cash on hand and the Sustainability-Linked Revolving Credit Facility of €1.4 billion (undrawn).
-Included in the cash on hand is c.€0.3 billion relating to the net cash collateral amounts received in cash flows reflect hedging arrangements in place relation to exchange traded gas, carbon and power contracts.
+At 31 December 2021, ESB had $\in$ 1.9 billion of available liquidity, comprising over $\in$ 0.5 billion of cash on hand and the Sustainability-Linked Revolving Credit Facility of $\in$ 1.4 billion (undrawn).
+Included in the cash on hand is c. $\in$ 0.3 billion relating to the net cash collateral amounts received in relation to exchange traded gas, carbon and power contracts.
 As illustrated by the debt maturity graphic above, this is greatly in excess of scheduled debt repayments due over the next 3 years.

-Debt Maturity profile at 31 December 2021 (excluding non-Recourse Project Finance debt held in Joint Ventures):
+Debt Maturity\ profile at 31 December 2021 (excluding non-Recourse Project Finance debt held in Joint Ventures):